andrevidela/Research-report/Activity.md

 # TODO

+- [ ] fix file read error on compiling the prelude
 - [ ] fix version number on idris makefile
   - when you compile idris with `make idris2` and then compile again, but from another commit.
 The new binary is indeed compiled but it retains its old version number.
 - [ ] write a tool that measures compile time between two commits of idris2